Code-Institute-Submissions/CI-MilestoneProjectTwo/README.md

 ### Content
 All code has been written by myself (except code for outdated browser script, see below).
 There have been instances where I have used online sources for guidance on particular issues, but the code has been adapted by myself for the purpose of my site (see Acknowledgements).

-The script code added to my HTML to display an alert if the user has an out of date browser, that may not work with my site, was sourced from [browser-update.org](https://browser-update.org/#install).
+The script code added to browser_validate.js to display an alert if the user has an out of date browser, was sourced from [browser-update.org](https://browser-update.org/#install).

 All of the location description text has been sourced directly from the locations' own website.